 The answer is that you’ll go deeper on the things you’re already talking about superficially in snatches.
 You’ll also open up on things you keep meaning to mention, but haven’t — either because you keep forgetting or because you’ve felt uncomfortable and it never seems like the right time to talk about it.

-Marriage meetings off-load concerns and ideas that are crouching on your mental bandwidth, and bring closure to loose ends.
+Marriage meetings offload concerns and ideas that are crouching on your mental bandwidth and bring closure to loose ends.
 They ensure you’re on the same page about everything that’s going on internally and externally, and contribute to a home and family life that’s more orderly and harmonious.
-And they don’t just reconnect you as a couple during that half hour; in smoothing out snarls, encouraging appreciation, and laying plans for fun, they create the conditions for greater connection the rest of the time as well.
+And they don’t just reconnect you as a couple during that time; in smoothing out snarls, encouraging appreciation, and laying plans for fun, they create the conditions for greater connection the rest of the time as well.